-The Miami-Dade TPO has prioritized funding for implementing a new transit terminal and Park-and-Ride facility at the northern end of this corridor.
-This Park-and-Ride, known as "Unity Station," will be located near the Broward County line at NW 215th Street and the Florida's Turnpike.
 The Miami-Dade TPO is also coordinating with the Broward MPO to determine potential options for extending this future service further north in order to create a truly regional rapid transit route.

 Northeast Corridor

 The Northeast Corridor is a regional connection that links Miami-Dade County with neighbors to the north via the Florida East Coast (FEC) Railway.
 The corridor is currently used only for freight traffic, but multiple development plans are planned to transform this corridor for passenger service over the next few years.